Circular Array Technique and Implementation

 [_, 2, 3, _, _, _]

-as empty without moving any data.
+as empty without performing any data shifting.

 At this point, if we want to add elements 4